 Things to Avoid When Assembling an Advertising Spec Portfolio

 When you're showing your book around, either as a student or someone looking to switch agencies or careers, you are looking to impress people.
 Your portfolio should be a concentration of your skills, featuring solid work spanning multiple mediums and product segments.

 The work you show, and do not show, is paramount.
 So here are some things to avoid when preparing your book.

 Never Choose Easy Projects For Yourself

 Just for a moment, put yourself in the shoes of an advertising professional.
 They have taken the time out of their insanely busy schedule to look through your work, either with you present or by viewing your website or book.

 When the pages are turned and endless campaigns for Nike, Wonderbra, Viagra, Victoria's Secret and Red Bull appear one after the other, you are giving a clear indication that you don't like to challenge yourself.

 A quick look at a site like Ads Of The World will give you a good idea of this phenomenon.
 There are dozens of campaigns for Wonderbra.
-It's easy to advertise for.
-Big breasts and the outcome of them is a very simple idea to get behind, and it's easy to be visually funny and verbally concise.
+It's easy to advertise; big breasts and the outcome of them is a simple idea to get behind, and it's easy to be visually funny and verbally concise.
 Most don't even have headlines.

-If you really want to impress, do ads for bland products or services that have no easily-identifiable or unique traits.
+If you want to impress, do ads for bland products or services that have no easily-identifiable or unique traits.
 Choose an airline, dish soap, a wireless carrier, or something else that you have to use your brain for.
-Now, you need to create a strategy rather than piggyback one.
+You need to create a strategy rather than piggyback one.
 You need to think, and that's what employers want to see.
 Spec work should not be easy or like shooting fish in a barrel.

 Do Not Throw Money At The Problem